samarthsikotara/eds-front-ang/README.md

-## TODO ADMIN v1.0 written in AngularJS
+## SCHOOL ADMIN v1.0 written in AngularJS

 ## Installation
 ####1.
 Clone this project or Download that ZIP file